LatentOctopus/LatentOctopus.github.io/_posts/spirits/behemoth/2023-10-06-behemoth-opening1.md

 If keeping [[Blazing intimidation]] on turn 1, or if having found a 1-cost Minor on turn 1, Energy might be tight later on, and you might need to swap turn 4 and turn 6 to unlock 3 Energy/turn on turn 4 and 3 CP on turn 6.

+Swapping the growths of first two turns is also an option.
+Turn 1 will be slightly weaker (but still good, since you unlock your level 1 Innate), but the extra Energy will make the mid game easier.

 ### Stats